shanelnumber5/341-web-design/_docs/topic-02/06-visualstudiocode-editor/page-01.md

 ## Optional/Recommended Additions
 Most text editors allow you to download additional options created by the community which extend their functionality and can make them more suited to your particular needs.

-For Atom and this course, these would be very beneficial:
+For VS Code and this course, these would be very beneficial:

 These **packages** (slides 1-8), add functionality to your editor.
 - **file-icons** - Displays file type icons next to files in the sidebar (used in the following tutorial)